Ellington-cmyk/git/readme.md

-# Git And  GitHub Course
+# Git And  GitHub

-Crash course for Git
+Crash  for Git